Nangos/dafleet/README.md

 Just a project for fun...

+All problem solutions starting from `0001` are fully verified in `Dafny 4.3.0.0`.

 ## Logistics

 So far, Dafny is the program verification tool of the "most fun" in my personal opinion.